LAMMPS

 Interface

 LAMMPS is primarily used via the command line.
 The main executable is typically named lmp, and is launched with an input script provided via the -in option.
+Example usage on an ARC cluster:

 [mypid@tinkercliffs1 ~]$ module load LAMMPS/22Jul2025-foss-2024a-kokkos